 In order to visualise some problems regarding direct interpretation of the RV coefficient, we made a thorough comparison of the GPA and MFA for one of the data sets (data set 5 in Table 1) In this particular case the MFA is based on standardised variables because this shows the danger of over-interpreting the RV even more clearly than for non-standardised variables.
 The RV coefficients between the two consensus product configurations indicate high similarity (0.874), but there is no doubt when comparing the plots in Figure 7 that conclusions regarding the products may be quite different depending on which statistical method is used for analysis of the projective mapping data.
 Both consensus configurations separate the products in a very similar manner along the first component.
 Products 4, 7, 8, 9 and 12 are on one side of the plot, while products 1, 2, 3, 6, 10 and 11 are found on the opposite side along component 1.
 Product 5 is placed about in the middle in each of the consensus maps.
 Problems however arise when the placement of the products are compared along component 2.
 One can see substantial differences, as for example the placing of product 1 and 11.
 In the GPA consensus, the two products may be considered quite different regarding the second component whereas in the MFA consensus they may be interpreted to be very similar overall.
 The position of product 9 is another example of where interpretation is obviously very dependent on the choice of statistical method.
 Moreover, products 4 and 12 have positive scores in GPA and MFA, but products 3, 10 and 11 have positive and negative scores in GPA and MFA, respectively.
 If a user should decide to compare the consensuses from GPA and MFA, he or she may face a dilemma of how to properly interpret the findings.
 In other words, direct interpretation of the RV coefficient is not always obvious.
 This is illustrated further in Figure 8 where the first two components for both plots are plotted against each other.
 As can be seen, the correlation along the first axis is very large while it is almost equal to 0 for the second component.

 The reason for these results is that the RV coefficient puts more emphasis on the first component than on the second.
 This indicates clearly, that although the RV coefficient may be a useful method for matrix comparisons, one should not trust it blindly if the differences in explained variance for the interpreted axes are large.
 One should, whenever possible, support the RV calculations by visual inspection.
-Note, however, that a high RV coefficient is a clear indication about similarity, but not necessarily of all the dimensions considered.
+Note, however, that a high RV coefficient is a clear indication about similarity, but not necessarily of all the components considered.
 In the present case, for instance, all the similarity that led to a large RV value was found in the first component.

 Differences between individuals.